Qatar: Country and Foreign Investment

 Economy and Currency

-The economy is largely centered on Qatar’s gas and oil reserves, with oil production accounting for around two-thirds of total government revenues; Qatar’s proven gas reserves are the world’s third largest.
-Liquefied natural gas (LNG) exports exceed 31m tonnes per year.
+The economy is largely centred on Qatar’s oil and gas reserves, with oil production accounting for more than 70% of government revenue.
+Qatar’s proven gas reserves are the world’s third largest.
+Liquefied natural gas (LNG) exports exceed 31 million tonnes per year.